Ravindusasanka1/Ravindusasanka1/README.md

-Here's a complete README template based on your background.
-I've filled in the sections to highlight your skills, current interests, and areas you’re exploring.

 Hi there 👋
 I'm Ravindu!
 A tech enthusiast and passionate developer skilled in Python, Java, and React, with a keen interest in creating efficient software.
 I’m also exploring the world of DevOps and working on strengthening my skills in both development and deployment!